 How to take it

-MADOPAR Rapid tablets are for people who have difficulty swallowing whole tablets or who require the medicine to work quickly.
-They should be mixed with a quarter of a glass (at least 25-50mL of water.
-The tablets will dissolve completely within a few minutes giving a milky-looking liquid which you should drink within 30 minutes.
+Madopar Rapid tablets are for people who have difficulty swallowing whole tablets or who require the medicine to work quickly.
+They should be mixed with a quarter of a glass (at least 25-50mL) of water.
+The tablets will disperse into granules to give a milky-looking liquid which you should drink within 30 minutes.
 Remember to stir the liquid immediately before taking because the granules can settle at the bottom.
 The tablets do not completely dissolve.

 Do not chew capsules or tablets.